buerokratt/Mock-Classifier/docs/technical/mock-classifier-technical-architecture.md

 For the initial response, the Classifier will return `202/Accepted` with an empty body.

-The appropriate http status codes will be returned for error scenarios.
+The appropriate HTTP status codes will be returned for error scenarios.

 #### Call-back